-That’s where the Ketone Score comes in.
+That’s where the Ketone Dose comes in.

-Tracking her score allowed her to see that, although she was not yet “in ketosis” during the first few days of the trial, her numbers were steadily rising.
+Tracking her score allowed her to see that although she was not yet in ketosis during the first few days of the trial, her numbers were steadily rising.
 In her post-trial interview, she told us that watching this trend was hugely motivating.

-Of course, the benefits of ketosis are not restricted to weight loss.
-Other users with high ketone scores reported improved sleep, more stable energy levels, improved mood and stress management and better athletic performance.
+Of course, the benefits of ketosis are not restricted to just weight loss.
+Other users with high ketone scores reported improved sleep, more stable energy levels, improved mood and stress management, and better athletic performance.

-How We Calculate the Ketone Score
+How we calculate the Ketone Dose.

-For most users, ketone levels vary, often substantially, throughout the day.
+For most users, ketone levels vary often substantially throughout the day.
 For this reason, it is important to take a minimum of 3-5 breath ketone measurements per day to capture that variability.
 More frequent measurements will make your calculation that much more accurate and meaningful.